 Concluded from the Training Industry article titled “Bias in the Workplace: Using Neuroscience to Improve Training”, Dr. Wolfson and Mulqueen say, “The negativity bias inhibits people from making positive changes to their thinking and behavior.
 This, in turn, affects their performance and how they deal with stressors.
 The simple process of learning about the bias, recognizing how it affects oneself and challenging automatic thoughts can be accomplished within training programs.
 This is particularly helpful where the goal is to enhance resilience, emotional intelligence and even innovation.
 The technique is easy to remember and practice, and can powerfully affect people’s thinking and behavior.”

 There are many other strategies which can help individuals understand their behaviors and reactions to stress.
 Once we understand why we react the way we do, it’s easier to identify when we are having reactions which are hindering our performance.
 We become better equipped to identify what is triggering us and this allows us to make necessary changes to enhance productivity.
-TRACOM’s Adaptive Mindset and Behavioral EQ training programs help to identify these biases and provide numerous actionable strategies which enables us to create positive changes.
+TRACOM’s Adaptive Mindset for Resilience and Behavioral EQ training programs help to identify these biases and provide numerous actionable strategies which enables us to create positive changes.